ChimeraOS/gamescope-session/README.md

 ## Installation

-A PKGBUILD for Archlinux is available in the AUR.
+A PKGBUILD for Archlinux is available [in the AUR](https://aur.archlinux.org/packages/gamescope-session-git).

 ## Basic manual setup

-First you'll need to make a template for the session (that way you can start it in any console you want).
+First you'll need to make a template for the session for the user you want to use.
+It will start on tty1.
 This is a service file located in `/etc/systemd/system/gamescope@.service`.
 Use the provided one.
 Thanks to the [cage project](https://github.com/Hjdskes/cage/wiki/Starting-Cage-on-boot-with-systemd) for the -shameless copy- inspiration.